little-fort/booster-bot/README.md

 - Will farm matches on loop until stopped
 - Simulates user input with randomness to prevent detection.
 Does not modify game files in any way
 - No additional third-party software required
 - Portable executable that does not require installation.
-Simply download latest release, start SNAP, and run the .exe
+Simply download latest release, start Snap, and run the .exe

 ## Prerequisites

-This is only intended for use with the Steam version of Marvel SNAP on Windows 10/11.
+This is only intended for use with the Steam version of Marvel Snap on Windows 10/11.
 No additional third-party software is required.

 Game should be run in fullscreen mode for best results.
 Although the bot *can* function in windowed mode, performance becomes very inconsistent.